kiryaserg/zapp-pipes-provider/tutorial/provider-stepbystep.md

 The Zapp app will call our data source provider in the following format:

-`wordpress://fetchData?url=urlValue&type=dataType`
+`wordpress://fetchData?type=dataType&url=urlValue`

 1. `scheme` - `wordpress` in our case, we will define it in the plugin manifest (down in the deploy section).
-2. `url` - the value that the user puts in Zapp in the feed manager, can be ID or a full URL, according to the provider need.
+2. `type` - the data type the user chooses in Zapp according to what we defined in the plugin manifest (down in the deploy section).
-3. `type` - the data type the user choose in Zapp according to what we defined in the plugin manifest (down in the deploy section).
+3. `url` - the value that the user puts in Zapp in the feed manager, can be ID or a full URL, according to the provider's needs.

 One more thing before we continue - the starter-kit includes an example code that you should remove since our provider will already throw an error once it gets an undefined type.
 Open `index.js` under the `src/provider/handler` folder and remove the following code: